-The Metropolitan City of Florence is situated inland on northern Italy’s Appenine Peninsula, centrally located between the Tyrrhenean and Adriatic within the greater Mediterranean Sea.
-An UNESCO World Heritage site, the historic center of this regional Tuscan capital, flanking the Arno River, was the birthplace of the Renaissance movement to revive the classic models for art, literature, and civics.
+The Metropolitan City of Florence is situated inland on northern Italy’s Apennine Peninsula, centrally located between the Tyrrhenian and Adriatic within the greater Mediterranean Sea.
+A UNESCO World Heritage site, the historic center of this regional Tuscan capital, flanking the Arno River, was the birthplace of the Renaissance movement to revive the classic models for art, literature, and civics.

 - Walking is the best form of transport in the historic center of this compact city

 - Vespas and bicycles are popular forms of transportation beyond the historic center; otherwise, buses are also available.